1010101012101/log.txt/notes/cwg_training_note.md

 In summary, make CUSTOMER SATISFACTION your guiding principle

-2nd Talk: OpenShopen demo
+2nd Talk: A demo of the OpenShopen software

-3rd Talk: Mr Wale
+3rd Talk by Mr Wale
-SMERP - Cloud-based solution
+	on: SMERP - A Cloud-based solution for businesses

-ERP - Enterprise Resource Planning
-Software for business accounting
+ERP - Enterprise Resource Planning, a software for business accounting

-Records such as: Product, Marketing, Shipping, Inventory, Payments SaaS - Essentially translates to a Pay-as-you-use system
+Maintains records such as: Product, Marketing, Shipping, Inventory, Payments SaaS (Software-as-a-Service) - Essentially translates to a Pay-as-you-use system

+Features:
-It provides one integrated system for all departments It is cost efficient - E.g. no extra server costs, less expenses on resources There is improved flow of communication
+- It provides one integrated system for all departments
+- It is cost efficient - E.g. no extra server costs, less expenses on resources
+- There is improved flow of communication
-Little or no data replication
+- Little or no data replication (data integrity is maintained)

-Easily implemented
+Easy implementation:
-SMERP is a modular application; so you get what suits/is-needed-by your particular business It is web-based, so it is cross-platform
+	SMERP is a modular application; so you get what suits/is-needed-by your particular business.
+It is web-based, so it is cross-platform

 Contacts: